 Jesus, hearing Simon’s thoughts as clear as day, chose to speak with him.
 In the many pairs of eyes that followed him, Jesus knew exactly where to look.
 His eyes found Simon’s and with a levelled gave he spoke. ”Simon,’‘

 ”Teacher.” teacher.
-That word still befitted the man for reasons Simon couldn’t place.
-The fire burning in him began to die and Simon knew he needed to keep that anger.
+That word still befitted the man for reasons Simon couldn’t place as he had an aura of authority.
+The fire burning in him began to die and Simon knew he needed to keep that anger burning.

-”I have something to tell you.’‘ Jesus said and Simon nodded.
+”I have something to tell you.’‘ Jesus replied and Simon nodded.

 “A man loaned money to two people—500 pieces of silver to one and 50 pieces to the other.
 But neither of the men could repay him after.
-The man was kind enough to cancel their debts.
+This man was however kind enough to cancel their debts.
 Now who do you think will love him the most?”

 Simon didn’t need to think hard, his heart fluttered and he felt a sinking in the pit of his stomach.
-Shame took hold of where anger had been. ”I suppose the one who had been forgiven the largest debt”
+Shame started to take hold of where anger had been. ”I suppose the one who had been forgiven the largest debt”.

-Whatever stone had sank was lodged there at the pit of his stomach and for the first time in many years, Simon knew he wasn’t as pure as he’d always thought.
+Whatever stone had sank was lodged there at the pit of his stomach and for the first time in many years, without accusing words, Simon knew he wasn’t as pure as he’d always thought.

 ”… but she has washed them with her tears and wiped them with her hair.
 You didn’t greet me with a kiss, but from the time I first came in, she has not stopped kissing my feet.”